is-a-dev/register/README.md

 ## Report abuse
-If you think someone is abusing a domain you can report it by creating an issue with the label "report-abuse".
+If you think someone is abusing a domain you can report it by creating an issue with the label `report-abuse`.